Multi-Channel Deep Networks for Block-Based Image Compressive Sensing: Performance evaluation

-where $p_{i}$ is defined in Section \ref{sec:trainset}, $n$ and $n_{\rm B}$ are the sizes of an image and its block, respectively.
+As for the Ista, ReconNet and I-Recon, the network models are trained with our training set, where the blocks and themselves consists of 806,400 training block pairs, $\{\vct{x}_i, \vct{x}_{i}\}_{i=1}^{806400}$.
+All the three approaches employ the same adaptive sampling rate allocation mentioned above, and use block-wise CS reconstruction strategy.

+With our BCS-Net, we take $k=7$ as an example for the $k$-channel sampling, and the sampling rates fall in set $\{0.01, 0.03, 0.05, 0.1, 0.2, 0.3, 0.4\}$.
+We should notice that our training process can also apply to any $k$ values.
+Each image pair $(X, \{(\vct{x}_{i}, p_{i})\}_{i=1}^9)$ is further processed in order to find out the most appropriate channels in the network.
+For a given target sampling rate, $SR$, we calculate sub-rate $s_{i}$ of block $\vct{x}_{i}$ as $s_{i}=SR \cdot p_{i}$, where $p_{i}$ is defined in Sec.~\ref{sec:trainset}.
 In the training process, the space of sampling rates is divided into seven intervals, each of which corresponds to a channel.
-If $s_{i}$ falls within the interval $[T_c, T_{c+1}]$ corresponding to $c^{th}$ channel, then block $x_{i}$ is pushed into the network via channel $c$.
+If $s_{i}$ falls within the interval $[T_c, T_{c+1}]$ for the $c$-th channel, block $\vct{x}_{i}$ is pushed into the network via this channel.

-In the experiment, we train the network with 50 epoches.
-The batch size is set to 1, since each image have to be partitioned into 9 blocks and these blocks are reassembled in our multi-channel network.
-The mean square error between the original image and the output of the network is calculated as the loss for back-gradient propagation.
-Adam optimization \cite{adam} with a learning rate of 0.0001 is adopted to optimize the parameters.
-We use TensorFlow 1.4 \cite{Tensor} to train the proposed multi-channel network at a desktop platform configured with one NVIDIA 1060 GPU, one CPU @ 4.00 GHz of Intel(R) Core (TM) i7-4790K and 32GB of memory.
-The training processes takes about 3 hours for one epoch.